 So what does career progression look like if it doesn’t involve climbing a traditional management hierarchy?
-Millennials make up around 50% of the global workforce.
-As workplaces evolve to suit another generation, new ways to forge a career—without having to be responsible for organising and leading employees—are emerging.
+Millennials makeup are around 50% of the global workforce.
+As workplaces evolve to suit another generation, new ways to forge a career—without having to be responsible for organizing and leading employees—are emerging.

 1. Build your expertise

 In the knowledge economy, one way to make sure you are valued at your company without becoming a manager is to build your expertise.

 Sandro Vicente did this by becoming a technical expert.
 Vicente is a software engineer at fintech company Smarkets.
 He decided that managing a team wasn’t for him after trying it earlier in his career.
 He found the admin, the pressure, and the people management unfulfilling, and realized where he really found job satisfaction.
 “What really gets me ticking is the technical parts,” he said.

 He has used his industry expertise and technical knowledge to reposition himself as an expert in introducing new technologies and finding solutions.
 At his company, Vicente says, this knowledge is vital.
 “These are critical components.
 They need a good understanding of technology and fortunately, I’m in a position to help with that,” he said.